 Finally, it is understandable that not too many players want to be paired with him.

-Modern-day players have been highlighted in this article, which makes interesting reading and adds a few surprises.
+Modern-day players have been highlighted in this article, which makes it interesting reading and adds a few surprises.

 Unfortunately, where huge sums of money are at stake, jealousy and contempt creep into the game.

 No doubt looking further back in history, Ben Hogan was seen as aloof, Arnold Palmer was seen as arrogant and even Sevy had his detractors.

 Tom Watson, Lee Travino (who never stopped talking while playing) Gary Player, and even the greatest golfer Jack Nicklaus were accused of being aloof.